apsmir/custom_field_sql/README.md

 ----------------------

 Query in **sql search** field can be executed by mouse click.
-Use parametr "search by click" in settings page.
+Use parameter "search by click" in settings page.

 Scripts
 ----------------------